patrickacraig/next-openai-starter/README.md

 ## Learn More

 To learn more about Next.js, take a look at the following resources:
+### Next.js
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+### OpenAI
+- [OpenAI Documentation](https://platform.openai.com/) – learn abou OpenAI's features and API, as well as how to use them.
+- [OpenAI Examples](https://platform.openai.com/examples) – see what others have already created with OpenAI.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!